Make sure this part fits your vehicle

 A:

-For 1969 models, the engine must be fully warmed up, ignition timing and dwell angle set correctly, and emission control systems functioning.
-An external tachometer is used, and the idle mixture screw(s) are adjusted for the highest steady idle speed.
-For 1970 models, distributor vacuum and fuel tank lines are disconnected and mixture screws backed out four turns, followed by adjusting the idle speed.
-1971 models require adjusting the idle speed based on transmission and air conditioning status, with preset idle mixture screws.
-1972 models have similar operations but adjust the idle stop solenoid screw differently with or without air conditioning.
-For 1973 and 1974 models, the idle stop solenoid screw is adjusted first, then the idle cam screw, and vacuum and fuel tank lines are reconnected.
-The idle mixture adjustment method for 1971 and later models involves breaking limiter caps, setting initial idle speed, adjusting mixture screws for maximum idle speed, and finalizing the idle speed as per specifications, then reconnecting hoses and fitting new limiter caps.
-An alternative method is using a CO meter to adjust the mixture screws based on CO levels within specified limits for smooth idling.
+The engine must be fully warmed up for 1969 models, the ignition timing and dwell angle must be set correctly, and the emission control systems must function.
+An external tachometer is used while the idle mixture screw(s) are adjusted to get the highest steady idle speed.
+For 1970 models, distributor vacuum lines, fuel tank lines are disconnected and mixture screws backed out four turns and then adjust the idle speed.
+These include adjusting only for transmission or air conditioning status depending on each other and having preset idle mixture screws for each.
+With or without air conditioning, 1972 models do similar operations except they have a different way of adjusting the idle stop solenoid screw.
+The first one to be adjusted is the idle stop solenoid screw on 1973 and 1974 models followed by reconnecting vacuum lines and fuel tank lines in that order, then recalibrating the idle cam screw.
+In breaking limiter caps, setting initial idle speed, adjusting mixture screws for maximum idle speed, finalizing the idle speed as per specifications, then reconnecting hoses and fitting new limiter caps will involve removing all limiter caps.
+The alternative method could use CO meter to adjust the mixture screws within specified limits of CO levels at smooth idling.

 Posted by GMPartsGiant Specialist